kswope/book-learnin/README.md

 That is a special behavior; it doesn't correspond to what you get when you call to_s on an array, namely a string representation of the array in square brackets, as an array literal.

+>
+You’ve already seen the star operator used in method parameter lists, where it denotes a parameter that sponges up the optional arguments into an array.
+In the more general case, the star turns any array, or any object that responds to to_a, into the equivalent of a bare list.

+>
+The term bare list means several identifiers or literal objects separated by commas.
+Bare lists are valid syntax only in certain contexts.
+For example, you can put a bare list inside the literal array constructor brackets:

+  [1,2,3,4,5]

+>
+**It’s a subtle distinction, but the notation lying between the brackets isn’t, itself, an array; it’s a list, and the array is constructed from the list, thanks to the brackets.**